toolleeo/cli-apps/README.md

 * [todotxt-machine](https://pypi.org/project/todotxt-machine/) - Interface for todo.txt.
 * [topydo](https://github.com/topydo/topydo) - A powerful todo list application for the console, using the todo.txt format.
 * [tsk](https://github.com/kakengloh/tsk) - Terminal task management app with an emphasis on simplicity, efficiency and ease of use.
-* [TuDu](https://code.meskio.net/tudu/) - A command line interface to manage hierarchical todos.
+* [TuDu](https://code.meskio.net/tudu/) - Manage hierarchical todos.
 Each task has a title, a long text description, a deadline (tudu warns you when the date is close), and a scheduled date.
 There are categories and priorities.
 * [Ultralist](https://ultralist.io/) - A simple, powerful, open source task management system for the command line.
 * [wish](https://github.com/levkush/wish) - A delightful wish list manager to keep track of your dreams and desires!
 * [xit](https://github.com/jotaen/xit) - A plain-text file format for todos and check lists.
 So, not really a program, but I believe it is worth to list :-)